JuSquare/AntBot/README.md

 France.
 <br/>URL: https://hal-amu.archives-ouvertes.fr/hal-01643176/

-*Two other conference papers are currently being produced and will be submitted at the next 28th Mediterranean Conference on Control and Automation (MED’2020), IEEE, to be held in Saint Raphaël, France:*
+*Two other conference papers have been submitted at the next 28th Mediterranean Conference on Control and Automation (MED’2020), IEEE, to be held in Saint Raphaël, France:*

 [2] Dupeyroux, J., Viollet, S., and Serres, J. Insect-inspired panoramic vision for autonomous navigation on-board a hexapod robot.